-Like any flash memory card, it can be used to store various types of files, including photos, videos, music, or software.
+Like any flash memory card, it can be used for long-term storage of various types of files, including photos, videos, music, or software.

-There are adapter cards that allow a microSD card to be used in an SD card slot.
+There are adapter cards that allow a microSD card to be used in a full-size SD card slot.
 This is a convenient way to use a microSD card with a card reader on a PC, to transfer files between a PC and a phone.

 microSD cards with a memory capacity larger than 2 GB are microSDHC, which uses the exact same technology as SDHC, just in the smaller microSD size.
 The "HC" stands for "high capacity".
 These cards can only be used in microSDHC-compatible devices.
 Some older phones do not support microSDHC, and therefore do not support cards larger than 2 GB.